dendronhq/dendron-site/vault/dendron.rfc.7-graph-rework.design.md

 Styling in Cytoscape is done through a style object, which is a CSS-like style array.
 There are two clear options for styling: either a dedicated CSS stylesheet or a config file with various options.
 Since the Cytoscape styling method is slightly abstracted from direct CSS, it may be easier to use a config file and lightly parse it into a useable form.

 **Performance**
 One of the biggest issues with visualization libraries is performance.
-While adding many nodes and edges to a graph can degrade performance, Cytoscape contains [a number of optimization options](https://js.cytoscape.org/#performance/optimisations) to scale large, complex graphs.
+While adding many nodes and edges to a graph can degrad`e performance, Cytoscape contains [a number of optimization options](https://js.cytoscape.org/#performance/optimisations) to scale large, complex graphs.

+**Accessibility**
+Making a graph truly accessible is a difficult task.
+Most visualization libraries (including those researched) say virtually nothing about accessibility.
+While a tradeoff of creating a rich graph may be accessibility, some of the [canvas accessibility ideas shared by Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Hit_regions_and_accessibility) creating possibilities for creating a more accessible graph display.

 ---